weibeld/groundlayer/README.md

       - **Local site path:** the `wordpress` directory of the repo **(must be exactly this)**

     The Local import moves files from the zip file back to the `wordpress` directory.
-1. When the import completes, commit the changes in the repository:
+1. When the import completes, run `git status` in the repository and commit the changes (if any)
-    ```bash
-    git status
-    git add -A
-    git commit
-    ```

 At this point, you can also click on _**Open site**_ in Local to verify that the website displays correctly.